ianwengchan/ianwengchan.github.io/_pages/about-me.md

 In terms of professional development, having passed six [Society of Actuaries (SOA)](https://www.soa.org/Canada) exams and completed all VEE requirements, I am committed to acquiring my ASA accreditation, followed by the FSA.

+*Fun Fact:* I am both born and self-recognised as female, despite my seemingly masculine name.
+In fact, my first name is "Ian Weng" together, so I am not Ian as you might have assumed.
+"Ian Weng" is actually the pronunciation in Portuguese of my Chinese name in Cantonese (take your time to digest this).
+So if you are an English speaker and would like to pronounce my name right, a better "translation" is "Yan Wing".